HypeCheck

 No established dose from provided studies

-• Most human studies are small (20-40 patients) and conducted in pediatric cancer populations — results may not apply to healthy adults
+Most human studies are very small (20-40 participants) and conducted in specific patient populations like children with leukemia — results may not apply to healthy adults

 Research Sources